Feeling sad and unhappy is a normal response to loss or a general lack of positive experiences in our lives.

 If these feelings settle in and become the norm, lasting for weeks and often far longer, then you may be experiencing depression.

-We are all potentially vulnerable to depression, including even the strongest people who appear to outsiders to have so much going for them.
+We are all potentially vulnerable to depression, including even the strongest people who appear to others to have so much going for them.

-It is a potentially serious mental health problem and it is important to reach out to a safe person for help before it deepens and pervades our lives, often with long term implications.
+Depression is a potentially serious mental health problem and it is important to reach out to a safe person for help before it deepens and pervades our lives, often with long-term implications.

 Depression affects each person slightly differently and there are different forms of depression, but some of the more common symptoms that a depressed person may experience include: